KeyboardKit/website/pages/pro/addons.md

 [KeyboardKit Pro](/pro) licenses can be customized to fit your needs, with many optional add-ons.
 [Reach out](mailto:{{site.email}}?subject=KeyboardKit%20Pro%20Custom%20License) to discuss any customizations and add-ons that you may need.

+A custom is **required** if you’re an enterprise, have $10M+ in annual revenue, or if the app has $1M+ in annual revenue.

 ## Custom Billing

-Custom licenses can use any means of billing and invoicing, choose a custom billing cadence, etc.
+Custom licenses can use custom billing and invoicing methods, customize the billing cadence, etc.

 ## Custom License Terms

-Custom licenses can customize the terms to accomodate to any business or legal requirements.
+Custom licenses can specify custom license terms, to accomodate to business & legal requirements.

 ## Additional Products & Bundles

-Custom licenses can include additional bundle IDs & products, at a discount.
+Custom licenses can include additional test apps and products in the same license, at a discount.

-## Additional Test Environments

-Custom licenses can include support for additional test environments and enterprise requirements.
+## Escrow Services

+Custom licenses can include software escrow services, which can let you access the KeyboardKit Pro source code in case anything would happen to the KeyboardKit Pro distribution or owner company.

+## Expiration Grace Period

+Custom licenses can customize the license expiration to allow for a grace period, giving you more flexibility when it's time to renew your license.

 ## Multi-platform Support

-Custom licenses can request tailored, multi-platform binary builds for the platforms you need.
+Custom licenses can request tailored, multi-platform binary builds for additional Apple platforms.

 ## SLA & Dedicated Support